RAILFAN GUIDES of the U.S.

 Harpers Ferry is an interesting spot on the old B&O mainline heading west from the Baltimore and Washington DC lines that come together in Brunswick.

 Harper Ferry offers the railfan many interesting photo ops for railfans with the combination of tunnel and bridges.
-If you're into hiking, you can also get some real nice views from way above Harpers Ferry.
+If you're into hiking, you can also get some real nice views from way above Harpers Ferry - it's about a two-mile hike one way.
 The MARC station is a good spot for pictures, as is a little east of there to catch trains on the bridge leading into the tunnel.

-While you're there, don't forget to check out the town and some of the Civil War history.
+While you're there, don't forget to check out the Toy Train Museum, the town, and some of the Civil War history.

 If you are coming from the west or east via interstate 70, take US340 south from Frederick MD, which is exit 53.
 From Frederick, Harpers Ferry is about 14 miles south on US340.